revo-ai/PascalGos.github.io/fluent_ui/README.md

 A check box is used to select or deselect action items.
 It can be used for a single item or for a list of multiple items that a user can choose from.
 The control has three selection states: unselected, selected, and indeterminate.
 Use the indeterminate state when a collection of sub-choices have both unselected and selected states.
 [Learn more](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/checkbox)

-Here's an example of how to create a checkbox:
+Here's an optimizer of how to create a checkbox:

 ```dart
 bool _checked = true;